 Certain employees can be hired on a daily and weekly basis.
 This is limited to:

-Both daily and weekly hire employees are covered by the award or agreement that covers their workplace, meaning that you get the same entitlements as permanent employees also working there.
+Both daily and weekly hire employees are covered by any Award or enterprise agreement that covers their workplace, meaning that you get the same entitlements as the permanent employees also working there.

 Daily hire employees also have additional entitlements:

-As a labour hire employee, your entitlements come from the award or agreement that covers the provider’s workplace—not the award or agreement that covers the host organisation.
-Labour hire employees are usually hired by the labour hire company on a casual basis and are not entitled to paid leave or standard notice periods.
+As a labour hire employee, your entitlements come from the award or enterprise agreement that covers the labour-hire provider’s workplace—not the award or enterprise agreement that covers the host organisation.
+Labour hire employees are usually hired by the labour hire provider on a casual basis and are not entitled to paid leave or standard notice periods.

 The labour hire provider is responsible for making sure your rights and entitlements are observed.